samoliver3/dsc-phase-1-project/README.md

 ## Conclusions

 It is highly recommended that films produced by this studio fall under the category of adventure or action and adventure.
-It is also highly recommended that films have runtime between 75 and 170 minutes.
+It is also highly recommended that films have runtime between 75 and 170 minutes because high-grossing films (> $500M) typically have runtimes in this range.
 It may also be useful to contract with some of the higher-grossing studios or do further analysis on how these studios operate to then emulate their practices.

 This analysis should not be used as the end-all case for how to proceed with the production of films.
 This analysis is limited in so far as there may be other (better) indicators for successful movies.
 For example, a particular actor or director may be a better predictor for film success than the categories analyzed in this project.